-There is a documented, well researched, significant gap or digital divide between low-income households and access to technology and broadband internet.
+There is a documented, well-researched gap or "digital divide" separating low-income households from access to technology and broadband internet.
 This digital divide disproportionately affects low-income households by creating barriers to employment and education among other important opportunities.
 Reponses to a resident survey indicate about 40% of SCCHA's residents need support to meaningfully access the internet.
-To increase access to technology, SCCHA proposes to implement a local, non-traditional supportive services program to provide income qualifying residents with devices and digital training.
-SCCHA continues to explore innovative ways to increase digital access for low income residents.
+To increase ditigal access, SCCHA proposes implementation of a local, non-traditional supportive services program to provide income-qualifying residents with devices and digital training.
+SCCHA continues to explore innovative ways to increase digital access for low-income residents.